ozmos/100-days-of-code/r1-log.md

 ###R1D92
 Continued udemy wordpress course and found some useful command line tools for compressing and resizing large numbers of images.

+###R1D93
+Spent a lot of time optimizing images, looking for plugins and setting up photo galleries.
+Made some progress with _forming a magic square_ challenge on hackerRank